Track phone number clicks on a mobile website

 Here's what you'll need before you can set up phone number click conversion tracking:

-- A Google Ads account: Haven't got one yet?
+- a Google Ads account: Don't have one yet?
 Sign up at http://ads.google.com.

 Get the conversion tracking tag from your AdWords account